VPN is the Only Weapon Against Internet Censorship, Says OneVPN CEO

 What makes OneVPN different from other VPNs?

 Speed and our dynamic VPN network.
 90% of VPN providers are running a VPN network based on Windows OS with virtual servers.
 This is the main reason that users get less speed when connected with VPN.
-If I talk in a more technical language, a Windows server has a very heavy and large footprint, which makes it impossible to Packet switch at client side line rate Plus VPN overhead and load makes it worse.
+If I talk in a more technical language, a Windows server has a very heavy and large footprint, which makes it impossible to Packet switch at client side line rate, Plus VPN overhead and load makes it worse.
 We design a more stable and highly-compatible VPN network based on BSD.
 BSD based networks have a very small and lighter footprint, hence provide you better speed than a Windows server (RRAS).

 Interesting, can you elaborate on that?

 FreeBSD is incredibly stable, and boasts better security to boot.
 Windows, on the other hand, has been constantly plagued by security flaws, and is a frequent target for viruses, worms, and hacker attacks, until Windows 2000 was launched.
 FreeBSD is based on UNIX.
 Proprietary AT&T code has been removed, but FreeBSD can trace its roots back into the 1970s.
 Another main reason why FreeBSD has been preferred over other operating systems is the performance.
 FreeBSD feels significantly faster and more responsive than any other operating system.
 It is ultra-secure and unbreakable at the same time.
 At OneVPN, we have customized Kernel that provides more stability and cutting-edge features.
 In simple terms, our users do not face connectivity and downtime issues.
-BSD is becoming the priority for companies like Whatsapp, Binger etc.
+BSD is becoming the priority for popular platforms like Whatsapp, Binger etc.

 What are some of the challenges you encountered when attempting to protect your users’ privacy?